Sunday, May 01, 2011

 The reason, I suspected, was that my scope just wasn’t good enough.
 Too small.
 Maybe the mirror wasn’t so hot.
 I was certainly wrong about the latter.
 I tested the Pal recently and determined it has a very good (spherical) primary.
 As the years went by, I found I was at least partially wrong about the former, too.
 A 4-inch will show stars in M13.

 There is no denying M13 can be a bit of a tough nut to crack for a smaller telescope.
 It is a fairly tight globular, much tighter than M22.
-On the Shapley-Sawyer classification scheme that runs from I (most concentrated) to XII (least concentrated), M13 is a V. Resolving the Great Glob is darned near impossible for a 3-inch telescope; even under good skies, but resolution around its edges does begin at 4-inches.
-If you know how to observe it.
+On the Shapley-Sawyer classification scheme that runs from I (most concentrated) to XII (least concentrated), M13 is a V. Resolving the Great Glob is a fairly difficult task for a 3-inch telescope; even under good skies (my high falutin' WO Fluorite Zenithstar APO will do it with fair ease), but resolution around its edges does begin to be easier for even humble scopes at 4-inches.
+If you know how to observe The Great One.
 I didn’t.
-I did not know much about things like averted vision and I had some wrong ideas about magnification.
+I did not know much about things like averted vision, and I had some wrong ideas about magnification.

 Not only had I read bunches of amateur astronomy books—well, the few the Mobile Public Library owned—that warned against the perils of high power, my Old Man had read them too.
 Every time he was out on an observing run with me, he counseled me strongly to stick to my 1-inch (no silly little millimeters in them days) Kellner.
 I thought some things looked great in my ½-inch Ramsden, not just the Moon and planets, but if Patrick Moore and Daddy said not to use “high power,” I wouldn’t use high power.
 I’m sure Sir Patrick would have told me I could use more than the 40x my Kellner generated, but I didn’t have my hero around to ask.